andycandy-de/SimpleAndroidBridge/README.md

 console.log(Bridge.interfaces.Android.searchContact({surname: "Pitt"}))
 ```

-### Share Promise
+### Promises Made Easy

-The javascript bridge which is built in the android sdk executes all functions in a blocking way.
-The webapp is fully blocked until the native function returns.
-With this library you can define a Promise return type.
-With the 'doInBackground' function the android code is executed in a background thread and the webapp is not blocked.
+The JavaScript bridge in the Android SDK executes functions in a blocking manner, causing the web application to freeze until the native function returns.
+However, with this library, you can define a Promise return type, allowing for non-blocking execution.
+By utilizing the 'doInBackground' function, the Android code is executed in a background thread, preventing the web application from being blocked.

 ```kotlin
 // Kotlin